stashed/elasticsearch/chart/stash-elasticsearch/README.md

 ## Introduction

-This chart installs necessary `Function` and `Task` definition to backup or restore Elassricseach database 6.3 using Stash.
+This chart installs necessary `Function` and `Task` definition to backup or restore Elasticsearch database 6.3 using Stash.

 ## Prerequisites

-- Kubernetes 1.9+
+- Kubernetes 1.11+

 ## Installing the Chart